shafaeihossin-hub/Navier-Stokes-Singularity-Numerical-Simulation/README.md

-# Navier-Stokes-Singularity-Numerical-Simulation
-# Navier-Stokes Singularity Numerical Analysis
+# Navier-Stokes Singularitys- Numerical Analysis
 ### Computational Investigation into Finite-Time Blow-up in 3D Incompressible Flows

 This repository contains the numerical implementation and research paper focused on the regularity problem of the 3D Navier-Stokes equations.